Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee whose comments substantially improved the paper.
 We acknowledge the usage of the Vera cluster, which is supported by the McWilliams Center for Cosmology and Pittsburgh Supercomputing Center.
 DM acknowledges support from the McWilliams Center-Pittsburgh Supercomputing Center seed grant and NASA grant 80NSSC22K0722.
 HT acknowledges support from NASA grants 80NSSC22K0722 and 80NSSC22K0821, and NSF grant PHY2020295.